KuanHsiaoKuo/the-rust-programming-book-khk/src/ch10-03-lifetime-syntax.md

 After writing a lot of Rust code, the Rust team found that Rust programmers were entering the same lifetime annotations over and over in particular situations.

 These situations were predictable and followed a few deterministic patterns.

-The developers programmed these patterns into the compiler’s code so the borrow checker could infer the lifetimes in these situations and wouldn’t need explicit annotations.
+> The developers programmed these patterns into the compiler’s code so
+> the borrow checker could infer the lifetimes in these situations and wouldn’t
+> need explicit annotations.

 This piece of Rust history is relevant because it’s possible that more deterministic patterns will emerge and be added to the compiler.

-In the future, even fewer lifetime annotations might be required.
+In the future,
+even fewer lifetime annotations might be required.

+### Three Rules is for compiler, not programmer

-The patterns programmed into Rust’s analysis of references are called the *lifetime elision rules*.
-These aren’t rules for programmers to follow; they’re a set of particular cases that the compiler will consider, and if your code fits these cases, you don’t need to write the lifetimes explicitly.
+> The patterns programmed into Rust’s analysis of references are called the *lifetime elision rules*:

+- These aren’t rules for programmers to follow;
+- they’re a set of particular cases that the compiler will consider, and if your code fits these cases, you don’t need to write the lifetimes explicitly.

-The elision rules don’t provide full inference.
-If Rust deterministically applies the rules but there is still ambiguity as to what lifetimes the references have, the compiler won’t guess what the lifetime of the remaining references should be.
-Instead of guessing, the compiler will give you an error that you can resolve by adding the lifetime annotations.
+> The elision rules don’t provide full inference.

+- If Rust deterministically
+  applies the rules but there is still ambiguity as to what lifetimes the references have, the compiler won’t guess what the lifetime of the remaining references should be.
+- Instead of guessing, the compiler will give you an error that you can resolve by adding the lifetime annotations.
-Lifetimes on function or method parameters are called *input lifetimes*, and lifetimes on return values are called *output lifetimes*.
+- Lifetimes on function or method parameters are called *input lifetimes*, and lifetimes on return values are called *output lifetimes*.

+### What the three rules

+> The compiler uses three rules to figure out the lifetimes of the references
+> when there aren’t explicit annotations:

+1. The first rule applies to input lifetimes,
+2. and the second and third rules apply to output lifetimes.

+> If the
-The compiler uses three rules to figure out the lifetimes of the references when there aren’t explicit annotations.
-The first rule applies to input lifetimes, and the second and third rules apply to output lifetimes.
-If the compiler gets to the end of the three rules and there are still references for which it can’t figure out lifetimes, the compiler will stop with an error.
+> compiler gets to the end of the three rules and there are still references for
+> which it can’t figure out lifetimes, the compiler will stop with an error.

 These rules apply to `fn` definitions as well as `impl` blocks.

 The first rule is that the compiler assigns a lifetime parameter to each parameter that’s a reference.

-In other words, a function with one parameter gets one lifetime parameter: `fn foo<'a>(x: &'a i32)`; a function with two parameters gets two separate lifetime parameters: `fn foo<'a, 'b>(x: &'a i32,
+- In other words, a function with one parameter gets one lifetime parameter: `fn foo<'a>(x: &'a i32)`;
+- a function with two
+  parameters gets two separate lifetime parameters: `fn foo<'a, 'b>(x: &'a i32,
   y: &'b i32)`; and so on.

 The second rule is that, if there is exactly one input lifetime parameter, that lifetime is assigned to all output lifetime parameters: `fn foo<'a>(x: &'a i32)